katson1/inhousebot/README.md

 ## How to use:
 You need to have node.js installed.

-Dowload the project.
+Download the project.

-Install required packages on the project's package:
+Install required packages into the project:
   ```javascript
 npm install discord.js
 npm install dotenv